wp-plugins/formidable/readme.txt

 * PRO: Updated template export to include all form settings
 * PRO: Drop WP_List_Table fallback for < WP 3.1
 * PRO: Make custom display pagination unique to allow multiple paginated displays on a single page
+* PRO: Remove WPML-related translating options, and move to the add-on
+* PRO: Added [entry_count] for use in custom displays

 = 1.07.01 =
 * Added for attribute to labels for newly created fields